akramulratul/bookshare/server/README.md

    This project has helped me a lot to implement most of the MERN stack operations.
 Also some additional tricks I have learned through my mentor & teammates.
 Learned a lot of node modules and implemented them.
 Fixing the bugs was always challenging, but we have successfully fixed them.
 I am very glad!

 3. Vishal Dange -
    This is the first project I have worked on which will be used in real life.
-In this Bookxchanger Project, I learned to apply all the theories learned about web development.
+In this Book Changer Project, I learned to apply all the theories learned about web development.
 Also, how to make use of libraries and add more features to the website.

 4. Mohak Chandani -
-   BookXchanger was my first project in the field of web development.
+   Book Changer was my first project in the field of web development.
 This project has helped me to learn all the core concepts to build a web application using the MERN stack.

 5. Shashank Pagrut -
    This was my first group project.
 Through this project, I was able to implement the core concepts of the MERN stack into a web application.
 My mentor and teammates also helped me to learn new tricks.